aws-samples/aws-modernization-with-kubecost/content/5_using_kubecost/_index.md

 ## Learning Objectives

-In this section, you will learn how to use Kubecost once it is deployed on a cluster.
+In this section, you will learn how to use Kubecost once it is deployed in a cluster.